ttybitnik/diego/README.md

 ### From source

-If the target system has `go` installed, you can compile and install `diego` using the following command:
+If the target system has `go` installed, compile and install `diego` using the following command:

 ```shell
 go install github.com/ttybitnik/diego@latest